GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Sylphe.md

 **Unusual Form**: Unless otherwise noted, sylphes cannot use equipment or armor.

 **Nimble Flight**: So long as you are airborne, not prone, and aware of an attack being made against you- you may roll a d6 and add it to your defense against that attack.
-This bonus cannot exceed your total movement in meters.
+This bonus cannot exceed your total movement in yards.

 **Breezeless**: A sylphe may choose to ignore the effects of the wind.
 Magical effects still function against the sylphe.